ziggystar12/TRS-80/README.md

 ## Compiling

 This source code has been compiled with Telemark Assembler, and tested using a DIFF tool to ensure binary compatibility of the generated output.
+If you have issues compiling it with a different assembler please let me know how the code can be fixed

 ### Build Options